algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 ### 2.2.1 - Naming Conventions

-Naming conventions[^16] are important to keep a clear navigation through the directories, our project will follow the following naming conventions:
+Naming conventions are important to keep a clear navigation through the directories, our project will follow the following naming conventions:

 #### 2.2.1.1 Folders